daqhris/daqhris.github.io/crypto-growth-fund.md

 I managed to recover the BTC holdings in the Summer of 2019 and ETH in the Summer of 2021.
 How?
 Well, by regaining access to digital wallet backups!

-Although, I was not actively managing the crypto wallets, they remained intact and had gained much value afterward.
+Although I was not actively managing the crypto wallets, they remained intact and gained much value afterward.
 For a long time, I thought of them as lost property.
 But later on, after the recovery of their secret keys, I understood the high value of global decentralized blockchains